 - Restoring the integrity of the nose and orbit.

-- Open reduction surgery with internal fixation (ORIF) This process includes two stages: open reduction, which rearranges the broken bone to its normal position, and internal fixation, which is intended to surgically fix the fractures of the upper jaw in place until they heal properly and is performed in advanced cases of bone fractures , such as a crumbling bone, a bone protruding from the skin, or a dislocated joint.
+- Open Reduction with Internal Fixation (ORIF) This process involves two stages: Open Reduction, which rearranges the broken bone to its normal position for internal fixation, which is intended to surgically fix the fractures of the upper jaw in place until they heal properly.

 The process of treating facial fractures is performed by an orthopedic surgeon, who begins by numbing the patient to relieve pain, and then the procedure is carried out in two stages:

 The first stage: It involves putting the broken bones back in place to restore normal alignment, while ensuring that the bones are placed in the fewest possible number of gaps or bends.